Enhanced Change-Point Detection in Functional Means

 \section{Abstract}

-A new dimension reduction method for change-point detection in functional means is developed in this paper.
-The major advantage and novelty of the proposed method is its efficiency in selecting basis functions that capture the change/jump of functional means, leading to a higher detection power, especially when the functions cannot be sufficiently explained by a small number of basis functions or are contaminated by random noises.
-The theoretical results demonstrate that even when the change shrinks to zero, the proposed approach can still detect the change asymptotically almost surely.
-The numerical simulation studies justify the superiority of the proposed approach compared to the method based on functional principal components and the fully functional approach without dimension reduction.
-An application to annual humidity trajectories illustrates the practical superiority of the developed approach.\\
+A new change-point detector for structure breaks in functional means is developed in this paper.
+The detector is based on a novel easy-to-implement approach of dimension reduction.
+One major advantage of the proposed method is its efficiency in selecting the basis functions that capture the change/jump of functional means, leading to a higher detection power.
+We thoroughly investigate the asymptotic properties of the proposed detector when both the sample size and the incorporated dimension increase. {The numerical simulation studies justify the superiority of the proposed approach compared to the existing competitors and highlight the necessity of aligning the basis functions with the change to be detected.} An application to annual humidity trajectories illustrates the practical superiority of the developed approach.\\